 The Office for Students with Disabilities (OSD) strives to provide specially designed instruction and individualized academic settings to address the needs of all students throughout the district.
 The purpose of this guidance is to provide school stakeholders with information and best practices as it relates to the preparation, implementation, and continuous support of Low Incidence Programs.
 Low Incidence disabilities are described as disabilities that occur less frequently in the population; these students may require significantly modified curriculum and additional supports.
-OSD provides numerous programs that support an array of low incidence disabilities, including Deaf and Hard of Hearing, Low Vision Blindness, Cluster, and Transition.
+OSD provides numerous programs that support students with low-incidence disabilities, including those who are Deaf and Hard of Hearing, students with Visual Impairments (including low vision and blindness), and students in Cluster and transition programs.